 Flat top commercial griddles and planchas are incredible pieces of commercial kitchen equipment.
-Whether you’re an artistic chef showing off flashy Teppanyaki skills, or just cooking in the back-of-house, this unit is a restaurant superstar.
 Whether you have a stainless steel or chrome surface, some proper care and routine maintenance can keep this kitchen workhorse in great shape for years to come.
-This guide will walk you through the proper steps for how to clean a commercial flat top griddle or grill properly.
+This video above and guide below will walk you through the proper steps for how to clean a commercial flat top griddle or grill.

 Griddle Material Will Determine How to Care for It

 Most griddles have a stainless steel steel cooking surface, while others are made of chromium, commonly called chrome.
 The type of griddle you have will determine how you clean it.
 Chrome cooking surfaces, for example, should never be subjected to abrasives like grill bricks or screens.
 Using abrasives may even void your warranty.
 Consult your service manual if you aren’t sure about the type of surface you have on your griddle.